A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Competitive Analysis

 Therefore, to complete the analysis, it is now sufficient to show that the two key inequalities~\eqref{eq:leap-S1changes} and~\eqref{eq:leap-laterSegments} hold, and that invariants~{\InvariantA} and~{\InvariantB} are preserved after the step.
-We divide the proof into several parts, with the two main parts being: \begin{description} \item{\emph{Processing $\initialsegment(P)$:}} In this part, presented in Section~\ref{subsubsec: leap step: processing S1} below, we assume that the changes described in the adversary step have already been implemented.
-We describe changes in $\varADV$ and $\calF$ triggered by the removal of $\firstlightpacket$ from the plan and by incrementing the time to $t+1$.
+As mentioned above, we divide the proof into two substeps, more precisely defined as follows: \begin{description} \item{\emph{Processing the initial segment $[t,\alpha]$:}} In this substep, presented in Section~\ref{subsubsec: leap step: processing S1} below, we assume that the changes described in the adversary step have already been implemented.
+We describe changes in $\varADV$ and $\varbackupplan$ triggered by the removal of $\firstlightpacket$ from the optimal plan and by incrementing the time to $t+1$.
 We show that inequality~\eqref{eq:leap-S1changes} holds and that invariants~{\InvariantA} and~{\InvariantB} are preserved after these changes.
-More precisely, let $P\setindexB = P\setminus \braced{\firstlightpacket}$ be the plan after removing $\firstlightpacket$ and incrementing the current time to $t+1$, and let $\ADV\setindexB, \backupplan\setindexB$, and $F\setindexB$ be the snapshots of sets $\varADV, \varbackupplan$, and $\calF$ after processing $\initialsegment(P)$ triggered by these changes.
-We prove that invariants~{\InvariantA} and~{\InvariantB} hold for plan $P\setindexB$ and sets $\ADV\setindexB, \backupplan\setindexB$, and $F\setindexB$ with respect to time $t+1$.
+More precisely, let $\planPaftInitSeg = \planPaftArrivals\setminus \braced{\firstlightpacket}$ be plan $\varplanP$ after removing $\firstlightpacket$ and incrementing the current time to $t+1$, and let $\ADVaftInitSeg$ and $\backupplanAftInitSeg$ be the snapshots of sets $\varADV$ and $\varbackupplan$ after implementing necessary changes resulting from modifying $\varplanP$.
+We prove that invariants~{\InvariantA} and~{\InvariantB} hold for plan $\planPaftInitSeg$ and sets $\ADVaftInitSeg$, $\backupplanAftInitSeg$.
+(As indicated by superscript $t+1$, these sets are defined with respect to time $t+1$.)

-\item{\emph{Processing interval $(\delta,\gamma]$:}} In this part, we assume that the changes described in the adversary step and in the processing of $\initialsegment(P)$ have already been implemented.
-We describe changes in $\varADV$ and $\calF$ triggered by the replacement of $p$ by $\rho$ and (for an iterated leap step) by modifications of packets $h_i$.
+\item{\emph{Processing interval $(\beta,\gamma]$:}} In this substep, we assume that the changes described in the adversary step and in the processing of $[t,\alpha]$ have already been implemented.
+We describe changes in $\varADV$ and $\varbackupplan$ triggered by the replacement of $p$ by $\rho$ and, for an iterated leap step, by modifications of packets $h_i$.
 We prove that inequality~\eqref{eq:leap-laterSegments} holds and that invariants~{\InvariantA} and~{\InvariantB} are preserved after these changes.
-In other words, we show that both invariants hold after the scheduling event, i.e., for plan $Q = P^{\sigma+1}$ and sets $\ADV^{\sigma+1}, \backupplan^{\sigma+1}$, and $F^{\sigma+1}$.
+In other words, we show that both invariants hold after the transmission event, i.e., for plan $\planPbefNextStep$ and sets $\ADVbefNextStep$ and $\backupplanBefNextStep$.